 Mark’s gospel has a very different feel than Matthew’s.
 In Mark, Jesus comes out of the gates running and never stops until the end.
 Jesus is either healing someone, giving a short lesson, having a confrontation with the Pharisees, or performing a miracle.
 Mark’s account of Jesus’ ministry is virtually all action with very little commentary.
 It’s as if Mark said, “I’ll show you the game film and you can come up with your own conclusions about why and what.” (wouldn’t it be nice if sports commentators had this attitude towards games on television!)

-Mark’s gospel can be divided into two basic sections.
-In this it is similar to Matthew:
+Mark’s gospel can be divided into three basic sections.

-As you can see in the chart, this section is characterized by Jesus being surrounded by the adoring crowds.
-They loved Him.
-They would swarm to Him desiring to be healed and fed.
-They marveled at His teaching, although they did not understand what He was saying.
-During this phase of Jesus ministry, He spent all His time in the northern region of Galilee and performed more miracles than He spent time teaching.
+During this phase of Jesus’ ministry, He spent all His time in the northern region of Galilee and performed more miracles than He spent time teaching.
 In a sense, He was authenticating His claim to be the Messiah through action more than words.
 Jesus, the Son of God, is in an epic struggle against the forces of evil in the world.